sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 }}}
 The third option is for tickets unrelated to combinat.

-The first time you pull a branch on trac onto your local computer (in the example you are pulling a branch called 10305-partition and are calling it <mybranch>; usually it might be good to use the same name):
+The first time you pull a branch from trac onto your local computer (in the example you are pulling a branch called 10305-partition and are calling it <mybranch>; usually it might be good to use the same name):
 {{{
 $ git remote update origin